Sauna Heater Size Calculator

 Step-by-Step Guide

-- Calculate the volume (length × width × height)
+2. Calculate the base volume (length × width × height)

-- Add 1.2 kW for each square meter of glass surfaces
+3. Add 1.2 m³ for each square meter of glass surfaces to get the adjusted volume

 Factors That Affect Heater Size